crafrankzhang/prototype-database/readme.txt

+s
+This is a prototype database project using c/c++ to implement the whole database function.
+The main function:
+Implemented a relational database management system with c/c++ Implemented a page file manager(PFM),record-based file manager(RBFM),index manager(IM) with B+ tree Orchestrated RBFM and IM to construct relation manager(RM) in support of tuple level operations Implemented a Query Engine to answer SQL queries with plan tree made up of iterator-based operators

 - Modify the "CODEROOT" variable in makefile.inc to point to the root of your codebase.
 Usually, this is not necessary.

 - Copy your own implementation of rbf, ix, and rm to folder, "rbf", "ix", and "rm", respectively.